taklab-org/GC-ubs-CAP/README.md

 This repository contains the codes associated with the paper: "A geometric characterization of unstable blow-up solutions with computer-assisted proof" by J-P Lessard, K Matsue and A Takayasu. (arXiv:)

 **Abstract** In this paper, blow-up solutions of autonomous ordinary differential equations (ODEs) which are unstable under perturbations of initial conditions are studied.
 Combining dynamical systems machinery (e.g. phase space compactifications, time-scale desingularizations of vector fields) with tools from computer-assisted proofs (e.g. rigorous integrators, parameterization method for invariant manifolds) these {\em unstable} blow-up solutions are obtained as trajectories on stable manifolds of hyperbolic (saddle) equilibria at infinity.
-In this process, important features are obtained: smooth dependence of blow-up times on initial conditions near blow-up, level set distribution of blow-up times, singular behavior of blow-up times on unstable blow-up solutions, organizing the phase space via separatrices (stable manifolds).
-In particular, we show that unstable blow-up solutions and bounded solutions connected by those blow-up solutions can separate initial conditions into two regions where solution trajectories are either globally bounded or blow-up, no matter how the large initial conditions are.
+In this process, important features are obtained: smooth dependence of blow-up times on initial conditions near blow-up, level set distribution of blow-up times, singular behavior of blow-up times on unstable blow-up solutions, organization of the phase space via separatrices (stable manifolds).
+In particular, we show that unstable blow-up solutions themselves, and solutions defined globally in time connected by those blow-up solutions can separate initial conditions into two regions where solution trajectories are either globally bounded or blow-up, no matter how the large initial conditions are.

 These codes require MATLAB with INTLAB - INTerval LABoratory (MATLAB toolbox for interval arithmetic) version 11 and the kv library (a C++ Library for rigorous numerics) version 0.4.48.

 ---

-## Demonstration 1
+## Example 1

-In `/Demo1` folder, the codes of Section 5 is contained.
+In `/Example1` folder, the codes of Section 5 is contained.

 - `scrip_prove_manifold.m` provides rigorous enclosure of stable manifold and plots Figure 3.
 - `script_compute_t_max.m` provides the rigorous bound of the blow-up time and plots Figure 4.